canro91/canro91.github.io/_posts/2019-08-29-TimeComplexity.md

 tags: interview tutorial csharp
 ---

-You nailed it at your [first interview]({% post_url 2019-08-02-PostfixNotationAnInterviewExercise %}).
-You impressed the interviewer with your answers.
-Now, it's the interviewer's boss turn.
-You're asked about the time complexity of finding the sum of two elements in two arrays.
+You nailed it at [evaluating postfix expressions]({% post_url 2019-08-02-PostfixNotationAnInterviewExercise %}).
+You impressed the interviewer with your solution.
+Now, you're asked about the time complexity of finding the sum of two elements in two arrays.

-**Time complexity is a mechanism to compare the performance of two algorithms as the input size grows.** Time complexity measures the number of operations instead of execution time in seconds or milliseconds.
-An algorithm with small number of operations will beat another that makes the same task with a larger amount of operations.
+**Time complexity is a mechanism to compare the performance of two algorithms as the input size grows.
+Time complexity measures the number of operations instead of execution time.
+An algorithm with smaller number of operations has better time complexity than another one with a larger amount of operations.**

-### Big-O Notation
+## Time complexity and Big-O Notation

 Well-known algorithms and common patterns of code have already a time complexity associated to it.